dotnet/docs/docs/docker/building-net-docker-images.md

 #Building Docker Images for .NET Core Applications

 In order to get an understanding of how to use .NET Core and Docker together, we must first get to know the different Docker images that are offered and when is the right use case for them.
-Here we will walk through the variatons offered, build an ASP.NET Core Web API, use the Yeoman Docker tools to create a debuggable container as well as peek at how Visual Studio Code can assist in the process.
+Here we will walk through the variations offered, build an ASP.NET Core Web API, use the Yeoman Docker tools to create a debuggable container as well as peek at how Visual Studio Code can assist in the process.

+## Docker Image Optimizations

+When building docker images for developers, we focused on 3 main scenarios

+- Images used to develop .NET Core apps
+- Images used to build .NET Core apps
+- Images used to run .NET Core apps

+Why 3 images?
+When developing, building and running containerized applications, we have different priorities.
+- **Development:**  How fast can you iterate changes, and the ability to debug the changes.
+The size of the image isn't as important, rather can you make changes to your code and see them quickly.
+Some of our tools, like [yo docker](https://aka.ms/yodocker) for use in VS Code use this image during development time.
+- **Build:** What's needed to compile your app.
+This includes the compiler and any other dependencies to optimize the binaries.
+This image isn't the image you deploy, rather it's an image you use to build the content you place into a production image.
+This image would be used in your continuous integration, or build environment.
+For instance, rather than installing all the dependencies directly on a build agent, the build agent would instance a build image to compile the application with all the dependencies required to build the app contained within the image.
+Your build agent only needs to know how to run this docker image.
+- **Prod:** How fast you can you deploy and start your image.
+This image is small so it can quickly travel across the network from your docker registry to your docker hosts.
+The contents are ready to run enabling the fastest time from docker run to processing results.
+In the immutable docker model, there's no need for dynamic compilation of code, nor razor files (`.cshtml`) as the contents of an image would never change.
+The content you place in this image would be limited to the binaries and content needed to run the applicaiton.
+For example, the published output using `dotnet publish` which contains the compiled binaries, images, .js and .css files.
+Over time, you'll see images that contain pre-jitted packages.

-## Docker image variatons
+## Docker image variations

-The `microsoft/dotnet` images are offered in three different variations, each for a specific use case.
+To achieve the goals above, we provide image variants under [microsoft/dotnet](https://hub.docker.com/r/microsoft/dotnet/).

 - `microsoft/dotnet:<version>-sdk` : that is **microsoft/dotnet-preview2-sdk**, this image contains the .NET Core SDK which includes the .NET Core and Command Line Tools (CLI).
-Use this image for your development processes; dev, test debug.
+This image maps to the **development scenario**.
+You would use this image for local development, debugging and unit testing.
+For example, all the development you do, before you check in your code.
+This image can also be used for your **build** scenarios.

+- `microsoft/dotnet:<version>-core` : that is **microsoft/dotnet:1.0.0-core**, image which runs [portable .NET Core applications](https://docs.microsoft.com/en-us/dotnet/articles/core/app-types) and it is optimized for running your application in **production**.
+It does not contain the SDK, and is meant to take the optimized output of `dotnet publish`.
+The portable runtime is well suited for docker container scenarios as running multiple containers benefit from shared image layers.

+## Alternative images

+In addition to the optimized scenarios of development, build and production, we provide additional images:

-- `microsoft/dotnet:<version>-onbuild` : that is **microsoft/dotnet:onbuild**, contains [ONBUILD](https://docs.docker.com/engine/reference/builder/#/onbuild) triggers which should cover most applications.
+- `microsoft/dotnet:<version>-onbuild` : that is **microsoft/dotnet:onbuild**, contains [ONBUILD](https://docs.docker.com/engine/reference/builder/#/onbuild) triggers.
 The build will [COPY](https://docs.docker.com/engine/reference/builder/#/copy) you application, run `dotnet restore` and create an [ENTRYPOINT](https://docs.docker.com/engine/reference/builder/#/entrypoint) `dotnet run` instruction to run the application when the Docker image is run.

-- `microsoft/dotnet:<version>-core` : that is **microsoft/dotnet:1.0.0-core**, image contains only .NET Core (runtime and libraries) and it is optimized for running [portable .NET Core applications](https://docs.microsoft.com/en-us/dotnet/articles/core/app-types).
+While not an optimized image for production, some may find it useful to simply copy their source code into an image and run it.

 - `microsoft/dotnet:<version>-core-deps` : that is **microsoft/dotnet:1.0.0-core-deps**, if you wish to run self-contained applications use this image.
 Contains the operating system with all of the native dependencies needed by .NET Core.
 Can also be used to build a custom copy of .NET core by compiling coreclr and corefx.
+While the **onbuild** variant is optimized to simply place your code in an image and run it, this image is optimized to have only the operating system dependencies required to run .NET Core apps that have the .NET Runtime packaged with the application.
+This image isn't generally optimized for running multiple .NET Core containers on the same host, as each image caries the .NET Core runtime within the application, and you will not benefit from image layering.

 Latest versions of each variant: